 this is the easiest DIY guide on how to hang glass globes

 The reason most wedding costs are high is due to the labor required to transport, set up, operate & break down the rentals.
 When you do it yourself you save instantly.

 Hanging globes are the perfect DIY project because it is easy to do, look lovely, and can be done under budget.
 So keep reading our article for the exact steps you need to follow on how to create this breathtaking lighting look.

-The supplies are very straight forward.
-All you need are crystal globes, LED flicker candles, 40lb fishing wire and maybe some hanging crystal bead strands for accent.
-We included a list of the supplies with quantity below:
+The supplies are very straightforward.
+All you need are crystal globes, LED flicker candles, 40lb fishing wire, and maybe some hanging crystal bead strands for accent.
+We included a list of the supplies with a quantity below: